Timber Bridge Construction Terminology & Construction Glossary

 Definition: (Pentachlorophenol) – the most commonly used oil based preservative used to pressure treat and wood and guard against decay and word-boring insects.
 In the non-pressure process method pentachlorophenol is applied by spraying, brushing, dipping or soaking.

-Bridge Builders USA, Inc. constructed nine (9) AASHTO rated bridges for our planned residential community, The Bluffs on Cape Fear, located in Wilmington, North Carolina.
+Bridge Builders constructed nine (9) AASHTO rated bridges for our planned residential community, The Bluffs on Cape Fear, located in Wilmington, North Carolina.
 The bridges were designed and constructed using highway rated treated timbers and serve as a wetlands crossing on the subdivision roads.
 The total design-build contract amount was in excess of $2m dollars.

-The professionalism exhibited by Bridge Builders USA, Inc. was exceptional during the entire process from design development through construction.
+The professionalism exhibited by Bridge Builders was exceptional during the entire process from design development through construction.
 The field crews were led by a very experienced project manager whose attention to detail was first rate.
 They worked well with all of the other contractors on our site during construction of the roads, infrastructure, and bridges.
 They met all of our scheduled milestones during the course of the project.

 Jay Stillwell